 \section{Preliminaries}

-In this section, we will first introduce the notations which are used all through the work.
-And then give some useful propositions to help simplify the process of energy estimates.
+In this section, we will first introduce some notations which are used all through the work.
+Then, we give some useful propositions to help simplify the process of energy estimate.